+Property Description Antialiasing Enabled by default.
+This option causes the contours of the brush strokes to blend with the surrounding colours, to create an illusion of smoothness otherwise not possible due to the picture resolution.

+If antialiasing is disabled, the brush's texture will only render fully transparent or fully opaque pixels.
+Disabling this option can be useful if you need your outlines to be very crisp, if you want to make pixel art or if you need your brush strokes to render in solid colors with no variation, which makes them easier to repaint or process in third party software.

+When disabled, all other options in the Transparency tab are disabled.

 The Maximum and Minimum Flow parameters let you set the range for the rate at which paint flows from your brush.
 The analogy works better with a pen.
 The greater the flow, the more ink comes out, hence the more consistent the colour and texture of the line.
 If the flow is light, then the colour and texture of the line may look spotty.
-This feature works with the pressure sensitivity of a pen tablet. • Maximum Flow: Sets the maximum rate at which colour and texture are applied as you create a fluid stroke. • Minimum Flow: Sets the minimum rate at which colour and texture are applied as you create a fluid stroke.
+This feature works with the pressure sensitivity of a pen tablet.

+- Maximum Flow: Sets the maximum rate at which colour and texture are applied as you create a fluid stroke. - Minimum Flow: Sets the minimum rate at which colour and texture are applied as you create a fluid stroke.
 It is defined as a percentage of the Maximum Flow value.
-If the Minimum Flow value is set to 100%, then Maximum and Minimum Flow tablet pressure sensitivity will no longer be applicable.
+If the Minimum Flow value is set to 100%, then tablet pressure sensitivity will no longer be applicable.
 The flow will be set to the constant rate of the Maximum Flow value.

+Maximum and Minimum Flow

-Maximum Flow = 8 Opacity = 100% Maximum Flow = 100 Opacity = 100% The Maximum and Minimum Opacity parameters are where you set the opacity range for a brush mark.
-This works with the pressure sensitivity of a pen tablet. • Maximum Opacity: Sets the transparency limit of the brush mark when the pressure is heavy. • Minimum Opacity: Sets the transparency limit of the brush mark when the pressure is very light.
+Maximum Opacity and Minimum Opacity

+The Maximum and Minimum Opacity parameters are where you set the opacity range for a brush mark.
+This works with the pressure sensitivity of a pen tablet.

+- Maximum Opacity: Sets the transparency limit of the brush mark when the pressure is heavy. - Minimum Opacity: Sets the transparency limit of the brush mark when the pressure is very light.
 It is defined as a percentage of the Maximum Opacity value.
 If the Minimum Opacity value is set to 100%, then tablet pressure sensitivity will no longer be applicable.
-The opacity will be set to Maximum Opacity and the constant rate of the Maximum Opacity value.
-Minimum Opacity Maximum Flow = 8 Opacity = 25% Maximum Flow = 100 Opacity = 25% Th Randomness parameter lets you set the range for the randomness of the flow Randomness and opacity.
+The opacity will be set to the constant rate of the Maximum Opacity value.

+Maximum Flow = 8 Opacity = 25% Maximum Flow = 100 Opacity = 25% Randomness Th Randomness parameter lets you set the range for the randomness of the flow and opacity.
 This works with the pressure sensitivity of a pen tablet.

-You can create variation in the flow of your brush stroke just by setting the Maximum and Minimum Flow values.
+Randomness Flow You can create variation in the flow of your brush stroke just by setting the Maximum and Minimum Flow values.
 If you add randomness to the mix, pressure sensitivity from your drawing tablet will still be applied.
 Light pressure will create random values around the minimum, while heavy pressure will create random values closer to the maximum.
 The larger the percentage, the larger the range of random variation.

-Maximum Flow = 100 Random Flow = 0%

-Maximum Flow = 100 Random Flow = 100%

-Random Flow = 100%

-Randomness Flow

-Setting the Minimum Flow value to 100% eliminates the possibility of creating flow variation on your stroke, whether you are applying randomness or not.
-That is, you would be forcing a uniform flow using the Maximum Flow value.

-Random Opacity

-You can create variation in the opacity of your brush stroke just by setting the Maximum and Minimum Opacity values.
+Maximum Flow = 100 Random Opacity You can create variation in the opacity of your brush stroke just by setting the Maximum and Minimum Opacity values.
 If you add randomness to the mix, pressure sensitivity from your drawing tablet will still be applied.
 Light pressure will create random values around the minimum, while heavy pressure will create random values closer to the maximum.
 The larger the percentage, the larger the range of random variation.